linresearchgroup/HGBO/README.md

 - **MBNN (Multi-Branch Neural Network)** for PFAS treatment efficiency prediction using experimental, chemical, and molecular graph features
 - **HGBO (Human-Guided Bayesian Optimization)** for intelligent experimental design and next-point recommendation
 - **Model Interpretability** using SHAP analysis and Partial Dependence Plots
-- **Professional Visualizations** with real-time heatmaps and sampling visualization
+- **Visualizations** with real-time heatmaps and sampling visualization
-- **Clean, modular architecture** ready for research applications

 ## Project Structure